 Guests are accommodated in the dormitory for the first three days, if they want to stay more than three days, they must consult the abbot.
 Men are then asked to shave their hair, wear white clothes, and move into a kuti (hut) in the forest.
 A light sleeping bag is especially useful in cooler times.
 The monastery provides mosquito nets and bedding.

 Before the retreat, alarm clocks, a good flashlight or headlamp (if necessary a replacement bulb and batteries), slippers, water bottle, insect protection, toiletries, candles and matches should be obtained.
 These things are all available in Warin or Ubon at Tesco or Central Mall.
 A warm jacket can be useful for morning meditation.

 The only daily meal is at 8:00 am.
 The laity (laypersons) receives part of the food that was offered to the monks.
 Greater safety of drinking water thanks to the disinfectant brought along.

 Good for Asian standards.
 In the provincial capital Ubon there are hospitals and pharmacies.
 The area is not considered a malaria area, but malaria is common in other parts of Thailand.

 All guests undertake to observe the eight silas (virtue rules).
 Clothing should be white in color, comfortable and appropriate (no shorts or sleeveless T-shirts).
 Female guests traditionally wear a white blouse and black skirt.

-Twilight: Monks and novices go alms, the guests sweep paths or help in the kitchen.
+Twilight: Monks and novices go alms, and the guests sweep paths or help in the kitchen.

 8:00 am: meal